utdata/icj-class/static-apps/static-03-detail.md

 Let's chat a bit about this.

-We know we want Capt.
-McGillicutty's photo and byline on every page, so that is part of the `entry.njk` layout.
-But in the right-hand column we will want different content in for each blog post, so we have a Nunjucks "block" to reserve the space: `{% block entry %}Entry content.{% endblock %}`.
+Just like our Bootstrap homework, we want Capt.
+McGillicutty's photo and byline on every blog page, so that is part of the `blog.njk` layout.
+But in the right-hand column we will want different content for each blog post, so we have a new Nunjucks "block" to reserve the space: `{% block entry %}Entry content.{% endblock %}`.
 Right now this block shows the text "Entry content.", but this is just default text.
 In each of our blog pages, we'll replace that replace that entry block with our blog entry content.
 Let's do that now.

 - Add the following code to your `2019-10-18.njk` file: